PRP IN GENEVA

 photo results mesotherapy Geneva

-It is important to mention any medication intake, as some adverse reactions have been observed when taking certain drugs, particularly Roaccutane.
+It is important to report any medication intake, as reactions have been observed with certain drugs, notably Roaccutane.

-What is the price of a PRP injection ?
+What is the price of a PRP injection in Geneva ?

-Reviews of PRP for facial rejuvenation are also positive.
-Many patients note a significant improvement in skin texture and firmness, as well as a reduction in wrinkles and fine lines.
+Opinions on PRP for skin rejuvenation are also positive.
+Many patients notice a significant improvement in skin quality and firmness, as well as a reduction of wrinkles and fine lines.
 Patients appreciate the natural and autologous nature of this treatment.
-Results vary, as with any treatment, but most patients express high satisfaction, highlighting the absence of social downtime and the progressive benefits observed over the course of several sessions.
+Results vary, as with any treatment, but the majority of patients report high satisfaction, highlighting the absence of social downtime and the gradual benefits.

 Who is the PRP intended for?

-PRP is an option for patients who wish to improve skin texture, reduce the signs of skin ageing or stimulate hair growth.
+PRP is an option for patients who wish to improve skin quality, reduce signs of skin aging, or stimulate hair growth.
 A prior consultation will determine the most appropriate treatment protocol.

-The number of sessions required depends on the pre-set objectives and the patient's individual response.
+The number of sessions required depends on the aesthetic goals and the individual patient’s response.

-As an initial treatment, we recommend 3 sessions spaced 6 weeks apart.
-An annual session is required to maintain the benefits of the treatment.
+For the initial treatment, it is recommended to perform 3 sessions spaced 6 weeks apart.
+One annual session is recommended to maintain the benefits of the treatment.

 PRP is not painful, although some people may experience slight discomfort or tingling during the injections.
 An anaesthetic cream may be applied for the patient's comfort, but this is not recommended as the anaesthetic may interfere with the PRP.

-The results of PRP appear gradually, with a visible improvement in skin texture and hair growth after a few weeks.
+The results of PRP appear progressively, with a visible improvement in skin quality and hair growth after a few weeks.
 Optimal results are visible a few months later.

-Yes, PRP is a safe treatment because it uses the patient's own blood.
-It is important to consult a qualified doctor to ensure the safety and effectiveness of the treatment.
+Yes, PRP is a safe treatment because it uses the patient’s blood.
+It is important to consult a doctor to ensure the safety and effectiveness of the treatment.

-PRP (Platelet Rich Plasma) treatment must be carried out by an experienced doctor such as a dermatologist, aesthetic doctor or plastic surgeon.
-These professionals have the necessary training to carry out this treatment safely and effectively.
-Any doctor who has been trained in this procedure can carry it out.
+A PRP (Platelet-Rich Plasma) treatment must be performed by an experienced doctor trained in the technique.
+These professionals have the necessary training to carry out an effective treatment safely.
+Any doctor who has been trained in this procedure can perform it.

 PRP is injected either by hand, using a very fine needle, or with a mesotherapy gun.